What’s in This Article

 Physical Characteristics of Great Pyrenees

-The Great Pyrenees is an imposing breed, typically weighing between 85 to 115 pounds and standing 25 to 32 inches tall at the shoulder.
-Their large, muscular build is complemented by a thick, weather-resistant double coat that is predominantly white, sometimes with markings in gray, tan, or badger.
+The Great Pyrenees is an imposing breed, typically weighing between 85 and 115 pounds and standing 25 to 32 inches tall at the shoulder.
+Their large, muscular build pairs with a thick, weather-resistant double coat that is predominantly white, sometimes with markings in gray, tan, or badger.
 This coat protects them from harsh weather and insulates against cold temperatures.

 The outer layer is long and coarse; the undercoat is soft and dense.
 Together, they make this breed well-suited for mountainous terrain.